Gregory Colbert: Career

 Born in Toronto, Ontario, Canada, Colbert began his career in Paris in 1983 making documentary films on social issues.
 Film-making led to fine arts photography.
 Colbert's first exhibition, Timewaves, opened in 1992 at the Museum of Elysée in Switzerland to wide critical acclaim.

 For the next ten years, Colbert did not publicly exhibit his art or show any films.
 Instead, he traveled to such places as Antarctica, India, Egypt, Burma, Tonga, Australia, Malaysia, Sri Lanka, Namibia, Kenya, Tanzania, Thailand, China, the Arctic, the Azores, and Borneo.
 Elephants, whales, manatees, sacred ibis, cranes, eagles, gyrfalcons, rhinoceros hornbills, cheetahs, leopards, African wild dogs (Lycaon pictus), caracals, baboons, eland, meerkats, gibbons, orangutans, penguins, pandas, polar bears, lions, giant Pacific manta rays, and saltwater crocodiles are among the animals he has filmed and photographed.
-Human collaborators include San bushmen, Tsaatan, Lisu, Massai, Chong, Kazakhs, and people from other indigenous tribes around the world.
+Human collaborators include San bushmen, Tsaatan, Lisu, Maasai, Chong, Kazakhs, and people from other indigenous tribes around the world.
 Colbert, who calls animals "nature's living masterpieces," photographs and films both wild animals and those that have been habituated to human contact in their native environments.
 The images record what he saw through the lens of his camera without the use of digital collaging.

 In 2000, he purchased the largest Polaroid camera in the world, the so-called 40 x 80 Museum Camera, which he purchased from the Polaroid Corporation and relocated to New York.
 Renamed "Moby C", it was used by Joe McNally in 2001 to make large format portraits in the aftermath of the attack on the World Trade Center.
 The photographs were exhibited under the name "Faces of Ground Zero — Portraits of the Heroes of September 11th".